beelzer/scrap-e/docs/getting-started/installation.md

 This includes:
 - pytest for testing
 - mypy for type checking
-- ruff for linting and code formatting
-- isort for import sorting
+- ruff for linting, code formatting, and import sorting
 - pre-commit hooks

 ### Documentation